For Index of Brides, CLICK

 as best man and Miss Edna Allison, of Adolphustown, as bridesmaid.
 The Rev.

-the bride were many and useful.
-The coupe have been
+presents to the bride were many and useful.
+The coupe have been held in the

-held in the highest esteem in their respective localities, and Hayburn loses
+highest esteem in their respective localities, and Hayburn loses a useful and

-a useful and highly appreciated young lady both in church and social life.
+highly appreciated young lady both in church and social life.
+Picton will be

-Picton will be the gainer.
-The happy couple left on the evening train for
+the gainer.
+The happy couple left on the evening train for Ottawa, Montreal,

-Ottawa, Montreal, Quebec, and other points.
-On their return they will take up
+Quebec, and other points.
+On their return they will take up their residence

 last the marriage of Miss Esther A. Loyst, daughter of J.S.
 Loyst, Hayburn,